As Trump Proposes Third Summit With Kim Jong Un, North Korea Publicly Executes Two Women For Fortune-Telling

 In 2017, a North Korean defector — 26-year-old Hee Yeon Lim, daughter of a top military official — described being forced to watch a brutal, public mass execution while a high school student, according to Britain’s Sun newspaper.

-According to Hee, she and her classmates were taken out of class to a nearby military academy where the were forced to witness the executions of 11 “musicians” who were accused of making a “pornographic video.”
+According to Hee, she and her classmates were taken out of class to a nearby military academy where they were forced to witness the executions of 11 “musicians” who were accused of making a “pornographic video.”
 The “musicians” were tied to the barrels of anti-aircraft cannons, which were then fired one by one, she recalled.

 “The musicians just disappeared each time the guns were fired into them,” Hee told the western media.
 “Their bodies were blown to bits, totally destroyed, blood and bits flying everywhere.”